openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 ]
 ```

-In addition to the list of images to be pinned, the `PinnedImageSet` object
+In addition to the list of images to be pinned, the `PinnedImageSet` custom
-will also contain a node selector.
-This is intended to support different sets
+resource will also contain a node selector.
+This is intended to support
-of images for different kinds of nodes.
-For example, to pin different images
+different sets of images for different kinds of nodes.
+For example, to pin
-for control plane and worker nodes the user could create two `PinnedImageSet`
+different images for control plane and worker nodes the user could create two
-objects:
+`PinnedImageSet` custom resources:

 ```yaml
 # For control plane nodes: